 ‘The “Internet of Things” holds great promise for enabling control of all of the gadgets that we use on a daily basis,’ Michael Osterman of Osterman Research told The Guardian.
 ‘It also holds great promise for cyber criminals who can use our homes’ routers, televisions, refrigerators and other Internet-connected devices to launch large and distributed attacks.’

 To secure these devices, users would have to change passwords and other settings away from their default settings, but how practical or likely is that?
 And the manufacturers don’t see it as their responsibility to build security into them.
-The automotive industry is a good example since today’s cars are stacked with IoT devices.
+The automotive industry is a good example.
+Cars today are stacked with IoT devices.
 Security analyst Sarb Sembhi makes the point that ‘vehicle manufacturers do not regard the security of components as part of their job.’

 Security analyst Josh Corman makes the point ‘There is a big difference between the internet of things and other security issues … If my PC is hit by a cyber-attack, it is a nuisance; if my car is attacked, it could kill me.’
 Hype or reality?
 Modern cars use microprocessors to control and monitor not just engines, but also traction control, suspension and steering systems.